 So back to the original question, can you win a sidewalk bicycle accident case in Maryland?
 You can.
 The burden is still on the defendant to show contributory negligence.
 But these types of bicycle accident cases in Maryland can be a battle.

 Our law firm handles only serious injury and wrongful death claims for plaintiffs who need serious legal representation.
-If you want someone who will fight to maximize the value of your claim, call 800.553.8082 or get a free on-line consultation.
+If you want a Maryland bicycle accident lawyer who will fight to maximize your compensation payout, call 800.553.8082 or get a free online consultation.